The Different Types of GIS Data

 - Supply Chain – Tracking inventory shipments can make the supply chain more effective, thus saving businesses money.

 - Insurance – Having the ability to accurately determine risk is vital for insurance companies.
 GIS can identify areas that are more likely to experience earthquakes, floods, or other natural disasters, as well as identify areas with higher crime rates.

 - Forestry – GIS systems can collect data to help preserve ecosystems by identifying species in certain areas, changes in animal populations, and mapping out things like annual rainfall, temperatures, and the severity and length of dry seasons.

 - Urban Planning – GIS helps planners better understand the needs of their city.
-It allows them to design the city to fill those needs in a way that will benefit it’s businesses and residents.
+It allows them to design the city to fill those needs in a way that will benefit its businesses and residents.

-- Banking – Banks can use GIS to determine where their branches locations should be or what branches they should close to increase profitability.
+- Banking – Banks can use GIS to determine where their branches’ locations should be or what branches they should close to increase profitability.
 It can also help them decide what products are best suited for their demographics.

 - Public Health – Public health offices can use GIS to identify areas at risk for certain diseases.
-Using this data, they can deploy awareness campaigns to help educate the citizens of a particular area at risk.
+Using this data, they can deploy awareness campaigns to help educate the citizens of a particular place at risk.